sessokosga/Free-Texture-Packer-Loader/Readme.md

 The first contains informations about the spritesheet such as the posistion and size all the images inside that spritesheet and the last file is the actual spritesheet.

 ### Loading the spritesheet and using it with monogame
+1. Create a monogame desktop project
-1. Copy the `FreeTexturePackerLoader` folder inside of your monogame project
+2. Copy the `FreeTexturePackerLoader` folder inside of your monogame project or add it through nuget
 2. At this using line at the top of your Game1.cs file `using FreeTexturePackerLoader;`
 3. Create an instance of the SpriteSheetLoader in the `LoadContent` method